Tachytaenius/tachy-guns/content-packs/1945/readme.md

 ## Manufacturing Receivers

-This is all done at a metalsmith's forge (temporary) using the metalcraft labour.
+This is all done at a gunsmith's workshop using the metalcraft labour.

 Automatic receivers take two mechanisms, manual receivers take one.

 ## Manufacturing Guns

-This is all done at a craftsman's workshop (temporary) using the mechanic labour.
+This is all done at a gunsmith's workshop using the mechanic labour.

 Semi-automatic guns use manual receivers.
 Non-manual guns require an extra mechanism in their manufacture.